Web authors' contributions to CSS 2.1 test suite

 Signing up the W3C form

-If you want to be credited for the testcases you submit, then you will have to eventually sign up the W3C's license grant form so that you give W3C permission to distribute your contributions.
+If you want to be credited for the tests you submit, then you will have to eventually sign up the W3C's license grant form so that you give W3C permission to distribute your contributions.
 Read more info on How to License Your Contribution.
 I will assist you if you need help on this issue.

 Frequently Asked Questions

-4 types of testcases.
+3 types of tests.

-2. Testcases involving relative units (which are so important to achieve scalable design): e.g. padding-left: 20%; max-width: 10em; etc.
+1. Testcases involving relative units (which are so important to achieve scalable design): e.g. padding-left: 20%; max-width: 10em; etc.

-3. Testcases involving the inherit keyword value for properties which do not by default inherit from their parent or from their containing block: e.g. max-height: inherit; overflow: inherit; etc.
+2. Testcases involving the inherit keyword value for properties which do not by default inherit from their parent or from their containing block: e.g. max-height: inherit; overflow: inherit; etc.

 When should I sign up that W3C's license grant form?